 - SLIMMING WORLD Tuesdays 9.30am and 7pm at the Life Church, Hawthorn Road or at the Tytherington Club 7pm Wednesdays, Tytherington Family Worship 9.30am Thursdays

 - WEIGHTWATCHERS Nearest groups meet in Macclesfield.
-For details click here
+For details of groups in SK10 area click here

 Free downloads of several different exercise class videos can be found on their Fitness Studio page and you can also download their NHS 12 week weight loss plan or get running with the Couch to 5k Plan